 Some applications will need only a k-level priority scheme for their traffic.
-For dynamic priorities the importance value of a task may be raised or lowered at each of the decision times $t_1$ , $t_2$ , and $t_3$ .
-An application achieves static priorities by assigning $p_1$ , $p_2$ , $p_3$ and $p_4$ to all have the same value.
-A common use of $p_4$ will be to control the lifetime of a task; that is, $p_4$ may be given the kill priority as its value so that a task will not remain in the communications subsystem beyond a certain time, $t_3$ .
+For dynamic priorities the importance value of a message may be raised or lowered at each of the decision times t_1 , t_2 , and t_3 .
+An application achieves static priorities by assigning p_1 , p_2 , p_3 and p_4 to all have the same value.
+A common use of p_4 will be to control the lifetime of a message; that is, p_4 may be given the kill priority as its value so that a message will not remain in the communications subsystem beyond a certain time, t_3 .

 Applications requiring only a trivial priority space, that is, one with two priority values, or no scheme at all, need only static priorities.
 For the trivial scheme normal traffic should be mapped to priority 0 and extraordinary traffic to some middle value in the importance space of all priority scheme traffic, namely n/4.
-If it uses no scheme at all, the application has indicated no concern about discriminating between tasks, and the communications subsystem cannot divine importance on its own.
-The lowest importance value, 0, is thus the logical value to assign all tasks from these applications.
+If it uses no scheme at all, the application has indicated no concern about discriminating between messages, and the communications subsystem cannot divine importance on its own.
+The lowest importance value, 0, is thus the logical value to assign all messages from these applications.